Quansight/Quansight-website/apps/labs/posts/dataframe-interop-pycon-lit-2024.md

 print((3 in pd.Series([1,2,3])) == (3 in pl.Series([1,2,3])))
 ```
-to print `'True'` - but no so! pandas checks if `3` is in the index, whereas Polars checks
+to print `'True'` - but not so! pandas checks if `3` is in the index, whereas Polars checks
 if `3` is in the values.

 This little prelude was just to establish two premises: